ita-social-projects/Space2Study-node-Client-mvp/README.md

 There are two GitHub projects: **Space2Study-node-Client-mvp** for frontend part and **Space2Study-node-BackEnd-mvp** for backend part.
 Every project has it's own issues.

 Every pull request should be linked to an issue.
-So if you make changes on frontend, backend or admin parts you should create an issue with a link to corresponding requirement (story, task or epic).
+So if you make changes on frontend or backend parts you should create an issue with a link to corresponding requirement (story, task or epic).
+Every issue should have its own branch.
+Every branch name should start from task type (`feature`, `bugfix` or `test`), task number and short description. e.g. **feature/125/create-adminPanel**

-All Pull Requests should start from task type (`feature`, `bugfix` or `test`), task number and short description e.g. feature/125/create-adminPanel
+All Pull Requests should start from prefix `#xxx-yyy` where xxx - task number and and yyy - short description e.g. **#125-createAdminPanel**

 ---